Using the typescript-axios template

 Install dependencies

-npm i axios @nahkies/typescript-axios-runtime
+npm i --save-dev @nahkies/openapi-code-generator

 Run generation